 - The balance of the hardships to each party;

 - The goal that the supported party become self-supporting within a reasonable period of time (usually one-half the length of the marriage);

 - Any criminal conviction of an abusive spouse;

 - Any other factors the court deems just and equitable.

 In situations where neither party needs spousal support at the moment, the Court can reserve jurisdiction to order spousal support in the future if there were any change of circumstances, such as serious illness, disability, or loss of employment.

 Spousal support is generally considered under State and Federal law to be tax-deductible to the spouse who is paying such support, and is reportable income to the spouse who receives such income.

 While the initial amount of monthly spousal support is outlined in the final divorce settlement, this does not mean that spousal support levels cannot change.
 And as with child support, when major changes such as a promotion, the loss of a job, or the remarriage of a former dependent spouse take place—the change in circumstances can require that modifications be made to the terms of support.

 Whatever your situation, Ane Murphy can provide a thorough legal analysis and advise you whether your spousal support is set too high or too low.
 As part of this process, we work with accountants and use sophisticated software programs to analyze and establish accurate amounts of income for each spouse or domestic partner.
 If action is required, we will immediately begin working to obtain a modification to your spousal support terms.

-Ane Murphy in Santa Clara County can get results.
+Ane Murphy in San Jose, Santa Clara County, can get results.
 Contact us to schedule an initial consultation to discuss your spousal support issues.